Gilgamech/website/Gillogisms.md

 1. A loving deity would love both believers and nonbelievers, and wouldn't punish nonbelievers like a vengeful deity would.
 Who would follow a vengeful deity, and better, who would lie that the vengeful deity is loving?
 1. A person who doesn't like (or cannot get) vegetables can still get vitamins through properly mixed drinks.
 1. A pile driver is a drop forge that moves downward.
-1. A PNG is worth at least 1000 [](https://en.wikipedia.org/wiki/Word_(computer_architecture)">words of data storage) &amp; bandwidth, and video is worth at least a million.
+1. A PNG is worth at least 1000 [words of data storage](https://en.wikipedia.org/wiki/Word_(computer_architecture)) &amp; bandwidth, and video is worth at least a million.
 1. A reverse Hudsucker Proxy.
 They saw a Portrait of Dorian Grey not as a horror story, but as an instruction manual.
 Have kids, put them in front of the portrait, and live forever.
 1. A single administrator, hosting a single application on a single server, for a small user base, can give 3 nines easily.
 And 3 nines is good enough 99.9% of the time.
 Moving beyond this means adding and multiplying those nines together in an attempt to get more nines. - 2018
 1. "A society grows great when old men plant trees under which they'll never sit."
 That is The Country For Old Men.
 (The reason people see the world getting worse is because they are not personally making the world better.
 Good things blossom to those who go out and plant them.)
 (And women and all humans, gender and age neutral, we're each the gears that make our world go around.)